xplato/sharkfin/README.md

    - [swift-transformers](https://github.com/huggingface/swift-transformers) — Tokenizer support for CLIP text encoding

 4. Select the `sharkfin` scheme and build (`Cmd+B`) or run (`Cmd+R`).

-### Architecture

-Sharkfin is a menu bar app that provides a global search panel (similar to Spotlight) for semantic image search using CLIP embeddings.

-- **CLIP/** — CLIP model management, text/image encoding, and image preprocessing.
-Models are downloaded from Hugging Face on first launch.
-- **Database/** — SQLite persistence via GRDB for indexed files, embeddings, directories, and index jobs.
-- **Indexing/** — File scanning, thumbnail generation, and the indexing service that coordinates embedding generation.
-- **Search/** — Search UI (panel, bar, results grid, detail view) and the search service/view model.
-- **Settings/** — Settings views for directories, keyboard shortcuts, model management, and general preferences.